 “I didn’t fit in so I followed my Dad to jam sessions and watched him play guitar.
 He played for forty years.
 I carried equipment for him and his band members.
 I learned to play and once in a while they’d let me sit in and play a few tunes."

-For the record, his Dad’s name is not Kenny Loggins, it’s Lobo Loggins.
+For the record, his Dad’s name is Lobo Loggins, not Kenny.
 If you try to compliment him he will say, “What are you talkin’ about, it came out of boredom.”
 His Aunt would get mad at him for whining about having no friends.
 So he would practice the guitar until his fingers bled.

 Then one night he got paid to play.
 “It was over after that,” he said.
 “You mean I can get paid fifty bucks to get on stage and completely obliterate timeless pieces of art?”

-When Paul Zuhon celebrated his 11th anniversary as owner of Oscar’s there was no question what performers he was going to book that night.
+When Paul Zuhon celebrated his 11th anniversary as owner of Oscar’s there was no question which performers he was going to book.
 “Jake is the best in town, and Austin has been playing here since he was about ten,” Paul told me.

 “We’ve been fortunate enough that people know we play in town a lot,” said Loggins, “and our musicians know we always pay them.
 If you have a good reputation people will play with you.”